 Vertical bamboo refers to strips that are placed next to each other in a vertical direction.
 This type of installation gives the finished floor a clean, uniform look.

-And finally strand-woven bamboo describes planks that are made from the remaining strands of the bamboo stalk that have been trimmed away from the long bamboo fillets.
-These strands get compressed together and the finishing result is gorgeous bamboo planks that have a look more similar to traditional wood floors, but about 3 times harder.
+And finally, strand-woven bamboo describes planks that are made from the remaining strands of the bamboo stalk that have been trimmed away from the long bamboo fillets.
+These strands get compressed together, and the finishing result is gorgeous bamboo planks that have a look more similar to traditional wood floors, but about 3 times harder (bamboo flooring is more durable and tougher than hardwood flooring).

 Types of Bamboo Installation